ArweaveAlex/arc-pools/README.md

 2. `state.description` is a long description of your pool.
 It can contain Text and/or HTML.
 3. `state.briefDescription` is a brief description of your pool.
 It can contain Text.
 4. `keywords` is a list of the main keywords to track in the mining process.
 This is the core driving data that instructs the mining programs of what to pull from Twitter and Wikipedia.
 5. `twitterApiKeys` is for mining from Twitter.
-Get twitter API credentials with elevated access and enter them into `twitterApiKeys`.
+Get twitter API credentials with elevated access and enter them into `twitterApiKeys`, consumer_key and consumer_secret are also referred to as API key and Secret in the twitter developer platform. token and token_secret are also referred to as Access Token and Access Token Secret in the twitter developer platform.
+You can skip putting these keys in pools.json if you don't plan to mine twitter, you can also add them later.
 6. `clarifaiApiKey` if you plan to use content moderation on tweets in the mining process, you can get an api key from clarifai and put it here.
+This will filter out explicit content from being mined into the pool.
-7. `topics` A list of more general topics the pool fits into to generate ANS110 Topic tags.
+7. `topics` A list of more general topics the pool fits into these generate ANS110 Topic tags in the data.
+Examples: history, funny, humor, science.

 __Lastly run the client from within the directory containing pools.json.__

+###### ***note: do not include < > in your command when you run it, these are here to represent values specific to you.
 ```arcpool create <POOL_ID> --control-wallet <PATH_TO_WALLET.json> --image <PATH_TO_IMAGE>```

 __Example:__

 ```arcpool create russia-ukraine-test --control-wallet wallet.json --image background.jpg```

-If the transaction is successful, you will see a new wallet and seed phrase file in a `wallets` directory. __KEEP THESE FILES SAFE.
-THEY ARE FOR YOUR POOLS CONTRIBUTION AND MINING PROCESS.__
-Visit https://alex.arweave.dev/#/pools to view your new pool.
+If the transaction is successful, you will see a new wallet in a `wallets` directory, you should also have been given a seed phrase. __KEEP THE WALLET FILE SAFE.
+IT IS FOR YOUR POOLS CONTRIBUTION AND MINING PROCESS.
+ALSO WRITE DOWN THE SEED PHRASE__ Visit https://alex.arweave.dev/#/pools to view your new pool, it may take some time to show up.

 __To add another pool, follow the same steps as above in the same directory with the pools.json__